slu-soc1120/syllabus/docs/policies.md

 > Academic integrity is honest, truthful and responsible conduct in all academic endeavors.
 The mission of Saint Louis University is “the pursuit of truth for the greater glory of God and for the service of humanity.”
 Accordingly, all acts of falsehood demean and compromise the corporate endeavors of teaching, research, health care, and community service through which SLU fulfills its mission.
 The University strives to prepare students for lives of personal and professional integrity, and therefore regards all breaches of academic integrity as matters of serious concern.

 Any work that is taken from another student, copied from printed material, or copied the internet without proper citation is expressly prohibited, and will be addressed by the instructor.
+Collaborating on quizzes, such as taking them in groups (whether in-person or virtually), is also prohibited.
 Any student who is found to have been academically dishonest in their work risks failing both the assignment and this course.

 All relevant assignments should include in-text citations and references formatted using the [American Sociological Association (ASA)](https://owl.english.purdue.edu/owl/resource/583/1/) style guidelines.